How to Drive Deer Park Road in Olympic National Park: The Complete Guide

 A view of Deer Park Road from the car as it winds down the mountain with a steep drop off to the left

-A typical view towards to the top of Deer Park Road.
+A typical view towards the top of Deer Park Road.
 This was taken as were driving down, so the drop-off is to our left.

 This, combined with the fact that the road is quite narrow, can be quite harrowing…particularly with two-way traffic.
 It can be a bit scary when a car is coming from the opposite direction and it seems that there is no way to pass each other.
 In some places, the road is simply not wide enough.
 There are quite a few small pull-off areas dotted along the road and if you’re lucky, you’ll be at one at the right time.
 Otherwise, you may have to do some backtracking to a previous pull-out that you can use to allow the oncoming car to get by.